aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/getting-started/set-license-using-embedded-resource/_index.md

 ### Q2: Where can I find more examples and documentation for Aspose.Page?

-A2: Explore the comprehensive documentation [here](https://reference.aspose.com/page/net/).
+A2: Explore the comprehensive documentation **[Aspose.Page .NET API reference](https://reference.aspose.com/page/net/)**.

 ### Q3: Is there a free trial available?

-A3: Yes, you can get a free trial [here](https://releases.aspose.com/).
+A3: Yes, you can get a free trial **[free trial download page](https://releases.aspose.com/)**.

 ### Q4: How can I get a temporary license?

-A4: Obtain a temporary license [here](https://purchase.aspose.com/temporary-license/).
+A4: Obtain a temporary license **[temporary license request page](https://purchase.aspose.com/temporary-license/)**.

 ### Q5: Where can I purchase Aspose.Page for .NET?

-A5: You can purchase Aspose.Page [here](https://purchase.aspose.com/buy).
+A5: You can purchase Aspose.Page **[Aspose.Page purchase page](https://purchase.aspose.com/buy)**.

+## Frequently asked questions

+**Q: Can I embed the license in a class library and still use it from a console app?**
+A: Yes.
+As long as the library containing the embedded license is referenced, the console application will locate the resource automatically.

+**Q: Do I need to call `SetLicense` on every thread?**
+A: No. The license is applied process‑wide after the first successful call.

+**Q: What happens if the embedded license is corrupted?**
+A: Aspose.Page will throw a `LicenseException`.
+Replace the corrupted resource with a fresh license file.

+**Q: Is it possible to switch between multiple licenses at runtime?**
+A: You can instantiate separate `License` objects with different license files, but only one license can be active per AppDomain.

+**Q: Does embedding the license increase the assembly size significantly?**
+A: The license file is typically a few kilobytes, so the impact on assembly size is negligible.

+---

+**Last Updated:** 2026-02-23
+**Tested With:** Aspose.Page 24.12 for .NET
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}